 2. Human Genome Project

-Often lauded as the one of greatest feat of exploration in the human history, the Human Genome Project (HGP) was an international scientific research project coordinated by the National Institutes of Health and the U.S. Department of Energy.
+Often lauded as the one of greatest feat of exploration in human history, the Human Genome Project (HGP) was an international scientific research project coordinated by the National Institutes of Health and the U.S. Department of Energy.
 It was officially launched in 1990 with the goal of determining the sequence of nucleotide base pairs that make up human DNA.
 In April 2003, the researchers announced that they had completed a preliminary sequencing of the entire human genome.
 This work of the HGP has allowed researchers to begin to understand the blueprint for building a person.
-As researchers learn more about the functions of genes and proteins, it has aided them in identifying genes that cause diseases, and in turn looking for effective treatment.
+As researchers learn more about the functions of genes and proteins, it has aided them in identifying genes that cause diseases.

 3. Targeted Cancer Therapies

 Currently, established standard chemotherapies are toxic for healthy cells.
 Targeted cancer therapies are drugs that work either by interfering with the function of specific molecules or by only targeting known cancerous cells, in order to minimize damage to healthy cells.
 According to the National Cancer Institute, “Eventually, treatments may be individualized based on the unique set of molecular targets produced by the patient’s tumor.”

 4. 3D visualization and augmented reality for surgery